Kanguros/kanguros.github.io/content/pages/resume.md

   - programming
 ---

-Experienced DevOps Engineer with five years of expertise in designing, implementing, and managing **automation solutions**.
+I'm experienced DevOps Engineer with five years of expertise in designing, implementing, and managing **automation solutions**.
 Adept in **Python** and it's libraries, with a strong focus on automating network infrastructure.
 Proficient in setting up CI/CD pipelines, mainly on Azure DevOps.
 Skilled mentor in Python and network automation, leveraging in-depth knowledge of network devices.
 Committed to continuous learning and self-growth, recently fascinated